wakib1004/devops-learning/Docker/notes/notes.md

 ## Containers
-A container is a unit of deployment that includes everything needed to run an application, such as the compiled code, runtime, system libraries and system tools.
+A container is a unit of software that includes everything needed to run an application, such as the compiled code, runtime, system libraries and system tools.

 **Why use Containers**